-- It’s easier to manage than on-premise things related to security or configurations are handled by a vendor.
+- It’s easier to manage than on-premise things related to security or configurations that are handled by a vendor.

-- IaaS is a good solution for migrating legacy apps that aren’t cloud-ready because it’s flexible to configure.
+- IaaS is a good solution for migrating legacy apps that aren’t Cloud-ready because it’s flexible to configure.

 Platform as a Service (PaaS)

 PaaS provides your developers with the components for developing your software.
-You don’t have to worry about servers, storage, operating system, runtime, or virtualization.
+You don’t have to worry about servers, storage, operating system, runtime, or virtualisation.
 Your developers can instead focus their efforts on developing software.

 The benefits of PaaS include: